15 Life Coaching Tips Even Seasoned Coaches Forget

 Listen to What’s Not Being Said

-This is one of the golden rules of life coaching that helps you get out of the rut, in case you get stuck with a client’s progress.
-As humans, we’re brilliant at fooling ourselves — so much so, that we often fool our coaches too.
+This is one of the golden rules of life coaching that helps you get out of the rut when you get stuck with a client’s progress.
+As humans, we’re brilliant at fooling ourselves—so much so that we often fool our coaches too.

-Pay attention to the “wiggle” that might show up when your client says one thing but really feels another way.
+Pay attention to the “wiggle” that might show up when your client says one thing but deep down feels another.
 It’s the perfect opportunity to throw in a follow-up question on the subject.
-Ask them what future would their current decision paint for them.
+Ask them what future their current decision would paint for them.
 Or simply ask them: How do you know?

-More often than not, elaborating on the question will help them differentiate between their own truth and the one that they have picked up from someone else.
-The one that might not be serving them, so they can let it go.
+More often than not, elaborating on the question will help them differentiate between their own truth and the one they picked up from someone else.
+If it’s not serving them, they can now let it go.

 Get Comfortable With Silence

 When our client is quiet, it’s tempting to ask another question to stir the conversation forward.
-But moments of silence usually indicate that the wheels are turning in your client’s head, and they might be having an aha moment or reflecting on what you’ve just said.
-This is especially true if they seem like they’re just staring into space.
+But moments of silence usually indicate that the wheels are turning in your coachee’s head.
+They might be having an aha moment or reflecting on what you’ve just said.
+From the outside, this might just look like staring into space.

-Give it some space and time so they can process what has been said.
-Perhaps, they’re going to come back to you with an important insight that neither of you had thought of before.
-Taking a moment of silence once in a while also creates more trust between you and your client: a safe space where they have permission to share their raw thoughts and feel confused.
+Give them some space and time to process their new insights.
+Perhaps they’ll return to you with an important revelation that neither of you had thought of before.
+Taking a moment of silence once in a while also creates more trust between you and your client—a safe space where they have permission to share their raw thoughts and feel confused.

 [ Read: Are You Using All 5 Of These Coaching Styles In Your Practice? ]